Why Machine Footprint Matters When Moving Mulch or Soil

 But a tow cart is not the same as a wheelbarrow.

-A tow cart may be harder to place precisely in tight areas.
+A tow cart may be harder to place precisely in tight or detailed areas.

 It may be limited by: